Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 3d_v10a model period results
 -----------------------------

-As the 3d_v10a model was not optimised for the model period we also present the modelled vs observed groundwater level for the high frequency targets (`see the target documentation for more information <../targets_and_sensitive_sites/README.rst#high-and-moderate-frequency-targets>`_) # todo check for the 3d_v10a model.
+As the 3d_v10a model was not optimised for the model period we also present the modelled vs observed groundwater level for the high frequency targets (`see the target documentation for more information <../targets_and_sensitive_sites/README.rst#high-and-moderate-frequency-targets>`_) for the 3d_v10a model.
 The results are shown below.

 .. figure:: ../historical_investigation/figures/3d_v10a_historical/reg_opt_period/hds_closeup_g40_0041.png
    :height: 650 px